 - Don't worry over a few leaves that drop or yellow in the beginning —plants will get a little stressed when moved to new environments.

 You may need to repot your plants depending on how much they've grown this year.
 The next few weeks is a great time to do it in preparation for next Spring.
-If you're local, you can always drop by our store and we'll help you!
-Otherwise, check out our step-by-step repotting instructions.
+Check out our step-by-step repotting instructions.

 Don't Overthink It